-- Students may take the Advanced General Education Course from the fifth semester (ie. their first semester in the junior year).
-The priority will be given to the students in the fifth semester. - If students take more than 2 credits of Advanced General Education Courses, he/she can count these credits as GS Electives courses. - All the Advanced General Education Courses are lottery courses.
-Students must enter during the Lottery entry period.

-- There are two types in Advanced General Education courses; intensive courses held during summer recess and courses held during regular class weeks.
-Students will get accepted into only one course respectively. - Students may take any courses regardless of their years or time slot in which the courses are placed. - For courses conducted in Japanese, refer to Loyola or Academic handbook (履修要覧).
+- Students may take the Advanced General Education Course from the fifth semester (ie. their first semester in the junior year). - If students take more than 2 credits of Advanced General Education Courses, he/she can count these credits as GS Electives courses. - All the Advanced General Education Courses are lottery courses.
+Students must enter during the Lottery entry period. - There are two types in Advanced General Education courses; intensive courses held during summer recess and courses held during regular class weeks.
+Students will get accepted into only one course respectively. - Students may take any courses regardless of their years or time slot in which the courses are placed. - ・ For courses conducted in Japanese which can be counted as graduation requirements, refer to Loyola or Academic Handbook (履修要覧〔ガイド・資料編〕).

-• []=Lottery Courses.
+^{• []=}Lottery Courses.
 Number in brackets is the capacity.

-"Hospitality Business in Asia" is held during regular class weeks.
-Therefore, students who participante in these courses are required to adjust their course schedule not to overlap.
+^{ &}quot;Hospitality Business in Asia" and "General Management in Action" are held during regular class weeks.
+Therefore, students who participate in these courses are required to adjust their course schedule not to overlap.